leonardofaria/webpack-lunch-and-learn/README.md

 ## Step 5: Add performance warnings

 It is possible to set warning and errors when you file reaches a specific size.

+## Step 6: Pre Code Splitting

+Let's add a button in the screen to show the unique elements of an array.